mootools/mootools-core/Docs/Utilities/Cookie.md

 - Based on the functions by Peter-Paul Koch [QuirksMode][].

-### Hash: Cookie

-Hash for creating, accessing, and removing cookies.

 ### Properties:

 1. options - (*object*) An object to set the default behaviour of Cookie and its derivatives.